A critical architectural decision for future product success

 Django vs ruby on rails?

-Tristan: Just to close, how do you think you chose Rails: It’s because you initially became specialised in it or you made a conscious decision a couple years back that you prefer working with Rails.
+Tristan: Just to close, how do you think you chose Rails: It’s because you initially became specialised in it or you made a conscious decision a couple of years back that you prefer working with Rails.

 Alexander: Actually Python was the first programming language I learned and I even had experience mentoring a group of students with Python; preparing lectures and different tasks for them.
 So my advice at that time to those students would have been to use Django as a high level Python web framework to build a website or an app.
 Nevertheless, for my current work, I prefer Rails.